rangertaha/urlinsane/README.md

   WTLD	Wrong Top Level Domain
   W2TLD	Wrong Second Level Domain
   W3TLD	Wrong Third Level Domain
-  HP	Homophones Typos are created from sets of words that sound the same BF	Bitsquatting relies on random bit-errors to redirect connections NS	Numeral Swap numbers, words and vice versa
+  HP	Homophones Modules are created from sets of words that sound the same BF	Bitsquatting relies on random bit-errors to redirect connections NS	Numeral Swap numbers, words and vice versa
+  PI	Inserting periods in the target domain
+  HI	Inserting hyphens in the target domain
-  ALL   Apply all typosquatting algorithms
+  AI	Inserting the language specific alphabet in the target domain AR	Replacing the language specific alphabet in the target domain ALL   Apply all typosquatting algorithms

 FUNCTIONS: Post processig functions that retieve aditional information on each domain variant.
+  LD	The Levenshtein distance is a string metric for measuring the difference between two domains IDNA	Show international domain name
+  IP	Checking for IP address
+  HTTP	Get http related information
   MX	Checking for DNS's MX records
-  IP	Checking for IP address
-  IDNA	Show international domain name
   TXT	Checking for DNS's TXT records
   NS	Checks DNS NS records
   CNAME	Checks DNS CNAME records
   SIM	Show domain content similarity
-  LIVE	Show domains with ip addresses only
-  301	Show domains redirects
   GEO	Show country location of ip address
   ALL  	Apply all post typosquating functions

+FILTERS: Filters to reduce the number domain variants returned.
+  LIVE	Show online/live domains only.
+  ALL  	Apply all filters

 EXAMPLE: